Characters: Pokémon Anime - Original Series

 - Used to Be a Sweet Kid: The kind, loyal Charmander evolved into an arrogant Jerkass of a Charizard.
 A bit sad when you recall what an arrogant Jerkass his first trainer was.
 Eventually subverted in "Charizard Chills," where he regains his loyalty to Ash and becomes an outright hero.

 - Vitriolic Best Buds: With both Ash and Pikachu.

-- All of Charizard's losses since training in the Valley is either because the opponent is overpowered (Entei), Ash having little knowledge on the opponent (Blaziken) or just grabbing the Idiot Ball (Dusclops).
+- Worf Had the Flu: Most of Charizard's losses since training in the Valley have been because the opponent was either overpowered (Entei), or Ash simply had little knowledge on the opponent (Blaziken).

 - Worst Aid: His idea of helping Pignite when he has something stuck in his snout is to throw him around.

 - Worthy Opponent: Charizard's goal in life is to find one, at least before mellowing out.
 He had a brief clash with Tracey's Scyther, but nothing ever came of it.
 He may have finally found one in Iris's Dragonite.

 Voiced in English by: Eric Stuart